microsoft/snmalloc/README.md

 Alternatively, you can follow the steps in the next section to build with Ninja using the Visual Studio compiler.

-# Building on macOS, Linux or FreeBSD
+# Building on UNIX-like platforms

+snmalloc has platform abstraction layers for XNU (macOS, iOS, and so on), FreeBSD, NetBSD, OpenBSD, and Linux and is expected to work out of the box on these systems.
+Please open issues if it does not.

 snmalloc has very few dependencies, CMake, Ninja, Clang 6.0 or later and a C++17 standard library.
 Building with GCC is currently not recommended because GCC lacks support for the